 Look, it’s pretty unlikely that you’ll lose your job tomorrow, unexpectedly.
 But that doesn’t mean you shouldn’t be prepared for a change in your financial circumstances.

 Having a personal survival budget all prepared and ready to implement if the worst happens will eliminate major stress at a tough time.

-Do you have a personal survival budget all prepared and ready to go in case your financial situation changes?
 In my last post, I mentioned that I am expecting a period of financial stress over the next few months.
 It happens to everyone.
-You might lose your job, have your hours cuts or be facing rent hikes.
+You might lose your job, have your hours cut at work or be facing rent hikes.

 In my case, my husband and I are resettling in New Zealand with an emaciated savings account and no employment lined up.
-For that reason this month I am focussing on dealing with tough financial situations, and making sure you come out OK.
+For that reason this month I am focussing on dealing with tough financial situations and making sure you come out the other side OK.

 You’ve heard that saying ‘make hay while the sun shines’.
 It’s a cliché, sure, but it can be applied to so many financial situations that it’s almost become my mantra.

 Making hay can mean many things – saving for your house deposit while you are earning a strong income, putting bonuses towards long-term goals rather than short-term wants.

 Paying more off your mortgage than necessary or just building a healthy savings fund.

 It can also mean preparing for the time when the ‘sun’ has well and truly set.
 By this, I mean creating a safety fund and looking at your budget with the highly critical eye of someone who has just lost their job.